-This item of 9,960 thousand euros corresponds to the current account in credit of the subsidiary Topotarget UK for 6,100 thousand euros and to the debt to SpePharm related to the settlement agreement signed by the Company on February 11, 2020, for an amount of 4,048 thousand euros currently with a balance of 3,743 thousand euros.
-The SpePharm agreement was amended on March 14, 2024, and will be reimbursed between April 2024 and June 2025 and will include interest in the amount of 342 thousand euros at a rate of 10% per annum.
+This item of 4,746 thousand euros corresponds to an earn-out debt of 1,000 thousand euros owed to four former associates of DNA Therapeutics (acquired in March 2016) and to the debt owed to SpePharm in connection with the Amicable Settlement Agreement signed by the Company on February 11, 2020 for an amount of 4,048 thousand euros, currently with a balance of 3,670 thousand euros.
+The SpePharm agreement has been amended and will be repaid between April 2025 and April 2026.

-4. NOTES ON THE PROFIT/LOSS
+NOTES ON THE PROFIT/LOSS 4.

-4.1.
-REVENUES
+REVENUES 4.1

-The Company did not record any revenues for the year 2023.
+The Company did not record any revenues for the year 2024.

-4.2.
-LICENSE ROYALTIES
+4.2 LICENSE ROYALTIES